 The phases of electrical design work that you can take advantage of DraftLogic Electrical's complete automation are many: automated placement of lighting and receptacles; automated circuiting of lighting, receptacles, motors, and heaters to branch circuit panels; automated drawing of branch circuit wiring linework, calculation of home run groups, wire size selection, and wire count determination and labeling; and finally automated generation of all schedules and floor plans you need for your client deliverables package!
 NO OTHER building electrical systems design software does anywhere near this amount of work for you.

 See the benchmark test white paper for the detail on our performance gain numbers, and the pages about automated placement, automated circuiting, automated branch circuit wiring, and automated deliverables generation for more information.

 I see how much value DraftLogic Electrical can provide me!
 How do I purchase it?

 DraftLogic Electrical does provide an immense amount of value to a building electrical systems design company.
 It is, however, somewhat more complicated to use than your average word processor.

 We want to make sure that DraftLogic Electrical helps to make you successful, and that it does so as soon as possible.
-With that in mind, please call us at 780-906-2888 so we can ensure DraftLogic Electrical is going to be a good fit for you and to plan a successful implementation at your company.
+With that in mind, please email us so that we can ensure DraftLogic Electrical is going to be a good fit for you and to plan a successful implementation at your company.
 Assuming the software is a good fit, it will be delivered electronically in time to set up for a few days of training.

 What version is the most current?